The Real Reason For Everything

 “Eric is dead.“

 Everything after those words faded to black.
 For a very long time, I couldn’t remember what happened.
-I remember feeling like I was floating, almost weightless.
 Every sound became muffled.
 My brain stopped functioning.
-I had no attention span.
-I became more accident-prone.
-I felt like everything inside of me had been vacuumed out and I became a shell of myself…a shell of a human.
+I remember feeling like I was floating, almost weightless.
+My attention span became short.
+I was even more accident-prone than normal.
+Everything inside of me had been vacuumed out and I became a shell of a human.
 If you have ever had anxiety attacks or felt sick before a work presentation or public speaking, that’s how I felt for a couple of years.

 Which leads us to November 4, 2007.

 My everything.
 The love of my life.
-My partner in crime.
-My best friend.
 My husband.

 We were supposed to weather through the storms together forever

-Today would have been our 8th anniversary.
-8 years ago, we ran away to Hawaii and eloped.
+Today would have been our 11th anniversary.
+11 years ago, we ran away to Hawaii and eloped.
 Well…we didn’t run away.
 Our families knew we were getting married.
 We just wanted to get married without all of the fuss and stress of planning a wedding.
-In the end I’m so happy we chose elopement because it’s the one major thing I have of Eric that is just mine.
+In the end, I’m so happy we chose elopement because it’s the one major thing I have of Eric that is just mine.
 The best day ever, for real.

 You may be wondering….why today?
 Why share this story now?